AI Hallucinations in Insurance: Examples and How to Avoid Them

 Overfitting to Generic Patterns

-AI systems can become overly focused on patterns from their training data.
-When encountering new situations that don't match learned patterns, they incorrectly apply familiar patterns anyway.
+Generic AI can overly focus on patterns from training data.
+When encountering new situations that don't match learned patterns, the AI incorrectly applies familiar patterns anyway.

-In insurance contexts, this means an AI might misclassify claim types or misinterpret policy language based on superficial similarities to past examples.
+In insurance contexts, this means an AI might misclassify types of claims, medical datapoints, or workplace conditions based on superficial similarities to past examples.

 How AI Hallucinations Threaten Insurance Operations